-The purpose of this post is to learn various ways to delete data from a Postgres table.
-A Postgres installation will be required to follow this tutorial.
+The purpose of this post is to learn various ways to delete data from a PostgreSQL table.
+A PostgreSQL installation will be required to follow this tutorial.

 One way to delete all data from a table is deleting the table itself.
 With the following command you will delete data but also the structure of the table itself:

 Before deleting the table you could always trigger a database/table backup.. just in case :) .

 2. Deleting data from a PostgreSQL table partially

 Sometimes you only need to delete some records of the table.
 Using

 where clause to filter which records will be deleted or delete all data without specifying a where clause.

 # Deletes all records $ psql -c "DELETE FROM [TABLE_NAME]"

 # Filters which records need to will be deleted. # Example deleting records with COLUMN greather than 100: $ psql -c "DELETE FROM [TABLE_NAME] where [COLUMN] > 100"